Novel Fuzzy Centrality Measures in Vague Social Networks: Preliminaries

-The directed fuzzy connected intensity matrix is a crucial concept in DFSN.
-With it, we can determine the directed fuzzy connected intensity between any two actors in DFSN, indicating the relationship (direct or indirect) between them.

-Hereafter, we will focus only on triangular fuzzy numbers using a simple notation like the following:
+The directed fuzzy connected intensity matrix is vital for determining the relationships (direct or indirect) between any two actors in the DFSN.
+Hereafter, we will focus on TFNs using a the following compact notation: $\tilde{A}=(a_l,a_m,a_r).$